QChab/mapsProjectStats/README.md

 ## Community ##

-Feel free to extend the database, you can join me on https://twitter.com/Chabahk
+Feel free to expand the database, you can join me on https://twitter.com/Chabahk

 Discord link: https://discord.gg/N68JUdP3